 Purpose

-The purpose of the Non-Involvement of Providers of Student Health Services in Student Assessment Policy is to articulate the College of Medicine’s stance that health professionals who provide psychiatric, psychological, or other health services to a medical student must have no involvement in assessing their academic performance or participating in decisions regarding their promotion or graduation.
+The purpose of the Non-Involvement of Providers of Student Health Services in Student Assessment Policy is to articulate the College of Medicine’s stance that health professionals who provide health services to a medical student must have no involvement in assessing their academic performance or participating in decisions regarding their promotion or graduation, excluding exceptional circumstances.

 This policy ensures that the Undergraduate Medical Education program meets or exceeds the following Committee on Accreditation of Canadian Medical Schools (CACMS) and Liaison Committee on Medical Education (LCME) accreditation standards: